HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

       <td><code>organization_id</code></td>
       <td><span class="label label-success">required</span></td>
       <td>
-        String containing a unique identifier for the organization.
+        String containing a unique identifier for the organizational requestor.
 The identifier <strong>SHALL</strong> be a Uniform Resource Identifier (URI).
 Trust communities <strong>SHALL</strong> define the allowed URI scheme(s).
 If a URL is used, the issuer <strong>SHALL</strong> include a URL that is resolvable by the receiving party.
       </td>
     </tr>
     <tr>